Suicide

 Healthy ideas for each of us to mange life’s pressures

-Connect with others – talking to others that care about you can cut stress and help you to keep focus.
+Connect with others – talking to others that care about you

 Relax your mind.